jurra/workshop-computational-reproducibility/README.md

+# General information
+  This repository contains the information related to a train-the-trainer session running in Delft University of Technology on the 24th and 25th of June.
+  We merely adjusted the content of the workshop proposed by Barbara Vreede, from the University of Utrecht.
+Many thanks to her and her team for this material.

 # Best Practices for Writing Reproducible Code

 _If you are looking at a GitHub README, please note that the slides are best viewed [via GitHub pages](https://utrechtuniversity.github.io/workshop-computational-reproducibility/)._